Vanessapan001/Reconnaissance/README.md

    - This method can be used in conjunction with **password guessing**, as users often have weak and commonly used passwords.

-### 03. Scanning and Internal Reconnaissance

-Now that we are inside the network of our target, we will now perform reconnaissance inside the internal network, known as **active reconnaissance**, in order to reveal which devices are on the network and what potential new targets await.

-- We call this **active reconnaissance** because we are now directly interacting with our target.
-- It is also considered **internal reconnaissance** because we are conducting this *internally* within the target.
-- While inside the network, we can gather the following:
-    - Information about the host, known as **host enumeration**.
-    - Information about processes on the system, known as **process enumeration**.
-    - Information about the users on the system.